jfpio/narcissistic-twitter/README.md

 Create a model that can predict the narcissism of the person based on their tweets.

 ## Train and test models
 The repository is inspired by [lightning-hydra-template](https://github.com/ashleve/lightning-hydra-template).
-To train a model one should `python train.py`.
+To train a model one should use `python train_lightning.py experiment=bert` (lightning models) or `train_lightning.py experiment=bert` (other models).
 An experiment should be defined in `configs/experiments`, where one should make necessary overrides.

 ## Project setup